 Many of the best positions are never advertised by companies.
 Likewise, many of the best candidates for those positions are not necessarily looking for another job.

 LinkedIn claims that actively networking is surpassing the effectiveness of typical staffing agencies for both employers and employees.
 The platform proves to be more direct, more effective, and less costly.

 Forbes reports that LinkedIn is the most effective social media for B2B content distribution.

-Like the other social media platforms, LinkedIn provides user the opportunity to post text, images, videos, and links.
+Like other social media platforms, LinkedIn provides users the opportunity to post text, images, videos, and links.

 LinkedIn recently updated its advertising platform and added new tools to the LinkedIn marketer toolbox.
 It offers sharper targeting options and objective-based advertising.

 What does this mean?